RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/43-JHN.md

 <sup>50</sup> Jesus answered him, “Because I told you, ‘I saw you underneath the fig tree,’ do you believe?
 You will see greater things than these!”
 <sup>51</sup> He said to him, “Most certainly, I tell you all, hereafter you will see heaven opened, and the angels of God ascending and descending on the Son of Man.”

 > - <sup>a</sup> 5.
-The word translated “overcome” ( κατέλαβεν ) can also be translated “comprehended.”
+The word translated “overcome” (κατέλαβεν) can also be translated “comprehended.”
 It refers to getting a grip on an enemy to defeat him.
 > - <sup>b</sup> 14.
-The phrase “only born” is from the Greek word “ μονογενους ”, which is sometimes translated “only begotten” or “one and only”.
+The phrase “only born” is from the Greek word “μονογενους”, which is sometimes translated “only begotten” or “one and only”.
 > - <sup>c</sup> 17.
 “Christ” means “Anointed One”.
 > - <sup>d</sup> 18.
-The phrase “only born” is from the Greek word “ μονογενη ”, which is sometimes translated “only begotten” or “one and only”.
+The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.
 > - <sup>e</sup> 18.
 NU reads “God”
 > - <sup>f</sup> 23.
 Isaiah 40:3
 > - <sup>g</sup> 29.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>h</sup> 39.
 4:00 p.m.
 > - <sup>i</sup> 41.
 “Messiah” (Hebrew) and “Christ” (Greek) both mean “Anointed One”.
 > - <sup>j</sup> 42.
 “Cephas” (Aramaic) and “Peter” (Greek) both mean “Rock”.